18 Dec Pros and Cons of an Office 365 Hybrid Migration

 - If you decide you want to go full cloud later in the game you are now in a worse spot than had you just done the original migration in the first

-Microsoft Designed the Hybrid Migration, so you know it’s bad
+Microsoft Designed the Hybrid Migration, so you know it’s a PITA

-If you are planning to move to Office 365 and don’t mind keeping your Exchange box and AD servers in perpetuity then this scenario may be fine for you.
+If you are planning to move to Office 365 and don’t mind keeping your Exchange Server and AD servers in perpetuity then this scenario may work fine for you.

-If, however, you ever plan on removing your AD or Exchange server to go fully to the cloud then you’ll find yourself in a sticky situation where you will have to do another migration from Hybrid to the Cloud – AKA, a migration to migrate your migration.
+If, however, you plan on removing your AD or Exchange server at some point then you’ll find yourself in a sticky situation where you will have to do another migration from Hybrid to the Cloud – AKA, a migration to migrate your migration.

-I don’t know about you, but for most of us, I think the goal is to decommission the Exchange box and go completely with a hosted Exchange solution and not have to migrate over our previous migration (call me crazy).
+I don’t know about you, but my goal is to decommission my Exchange box and go completely with a hosted Exchange solution and not have to migrate over a previous migration (call me crazy).

 And if you think, nah, it can’t be that convoluted, just read this Technet article which clearly states, among other surprising things, that: